How to grow healthy cannabis seedlings and avoid stunted growth

 cannabis seedling going into the vegetative stage

-As the plant grows, new leaves with more leaflets start to develop until the plant produces digitate leaves with serrated borders we can all identify as Cannabis fan leaves.
-When these leaves appear, the plant enters the vegetative stage.
+When these true leaves appear, the plant enters the vegetative stage.
 This process may take up to three weeks.

 Cannabis sprout germinating in soil